 This installation guide is provided to Mueller customers and contractors as a basic recommended procedure for the correct assembly of the Mueller Lock Standing Seam Roof System.
-This guide is intended to be used to help plan and organize the installation of the Mueller Lock Standing Seam Roof System.
-The guide governs specific part arrangement and identify the applicable roof conditions.
+This guide is intended to be used in conjunction with the erection drawings to help plan and organize the installation of the Mueller Lock Standing Seam Roof System.
+The erection drawings govern specific part arrangement and identify the applicable roof conditions.
 The instructions will help identify parts, establish the installation sequence, demonstrate correct assembly, and point out areas or procedures requiring special emphasis or attention.